team20/team20.github.io/command_timers.md

 Using Timers in a Command
 ===
-Sometimes, you want to use a timer to control a mechanism on the robot.
-Maybe your mechanism does something for one second, and should finish after two.
+Sometimes you want to use a timer to control a mechanism on the robot.
+Maybe you want your mechanism to do something for one second and finish after two.
 This example shows you how to use a timer in a command.

 Example
 ---